 The benefits of a convertible note round, in comparison to an equity round, are speed, lower cost of execution and no need for a valuation of the company.
 An average convertible note contract takes just a couple of hours to prepare and costs between €2,500 and €5,000 to create.

 Startups tend to have a hard time properly valuing their company in the seed round—the company typically doesn’t have either assets or customers.
 However, in order to raise money with equity financing, the value of the company has to be set.
-Many startups and investors find themselves in a situation where they don’t agree on the value of the company, and for that reason, they turn to convertible loans.
+Although companies can use scenario modeling to map out their funding rounds and future valuations, they can find themselves in situations where investors don’t fully agree on the value of the company, and for that reason, they turn to convertible loans.
 Startups receive the money now and the valuation is decided in a later round.

 Before we looked at our own data, we scoured the web and found some information about typical parameters.